raphael-group/decifer/README.md

 | [A12](demos/demo-A12.sh) | Demo of DeCiFer basic command on prostate cancer patient A12 |

 <a name="reccomendations"></a>
-### Reccomendations and quality control
+### Recommendations and quality control

-- We reccomend to initially select a reasonably high maximum number of clusters with option `-K`, e.g. a number that is ~2-3 times as large as `(number of samples for the patient)+2`.
+- We recommend to initially select a reasonably high maximum number of clusters with option `-K`, e.g. a number that is ~2-3 times as large as `(number of samples for the patient)+2`.
 Further increase `-K` if the selected best number of clusters is close to the maximum limit.
 - DeCiFer outputs the decreasing objective function which is used to select the number of clusters based on the Elbow criterion; if the function is still substantially decreasing near the selected maximum number of clusters please try to further increase this value.
 - You can adapt the sensitivity of the Elbow criterion by adjusting the corresponding parameter.